The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Methods

-For the USPTO data, we constructed weighted networks for each year representing the co-occurrence of USPC knowledge classification codes within patents.
-For APS, we constructed a similar weighted network in each year with the edge weights corresponding to co-occurrence of PACS codes within articles.
-More formally, let $\mathcal{K}_y^c = (V_y^c,E_y^c,w_{\mathcal{K}})$ represent the a network in year $y$ of subcategory $c$ with weight function $w_{\mathcal{K}}$ acting on the edges.
+For each year of the USPTO data, we constructed weighted networks representing the co-occurrence of USPC knowledge classification codes within patents.
+For APS, we constructed similar weighted networks, with edge weights corresponding to co-occurrence of PACS codes within articles.
+More formally, let $\mathcal{K}_y^c = (V_y^c,E_y^c,w_{\mathcal{K}})$ represent the network in year $y$ of subcategory $c$ with weight function $w_{\mathcal{K}}$ acting on the edges.
 Here, $y \in [1975, 2012]$ and possible values of $c$ are listed in Table \ref{table:StatisticsUSPTO_APS}.
-Letting $V$ represent all knowledge areas across both datasets, the set $V_y^c \subset V$ represents the knowledge areas cited by all works of subcategory $c$ within year $y$.
+Letting $V$ represent all knowledge areas across both datasets, the set $V_y^c \subset V$ represents the knowledge areas co-occurring on all works of subcategory $c$ within year $y$.
 Note that the patent knowledge areas in $V_y^c$ are not distinct across subcategories or years, such that networks of two different subcategories could contain nodes that represent the same knowledge area.

-We define $w_{\mathcal{K}}: E_y^c \rightarrow \mathbb{R}$ as the inverse of the number of co-occurrences between any two knowledge areas across all works in year $y$ and subcategory $c$.
-This edge weighting represents the pairwise distances among knowledge areas in the network, so that knowledge areas co-occurring more frequently in works are closer than two knowledge areas that are less frequently co-cited in works.
+We define $w_{\mathcal{K}}: E_y^c \rightarrow \mathbb{R}$ as the inverse number of co-occurrences between any two knowledge areas across all works in year $y$ and subcategory $c$.
+This edge weighting represents the pairwise distances among knowledge areas in the network, so that knowledge areas co-occurring more frequently are closer than knowledge areas that are less frequently co-occurring.
 With this distance structure, we computed the $k$-dimensional persistent homology for each subcategory network in each year.

-\subsection{Collaboration Networks}
+\subsection{Collaboration networks}